Thursday, October 8, 2009

 Activist Pledge - By endorsing the Conflict Minerals Pledge, organizations and individuals commit to using their voices and consumer power to influence companies to sign the pledge.
 Specifically, they will:

-• contact the largest makers of cell phones, portable music players, digital cameras, PC’s, and video games, and urge them to sign the pledge;
+contact the largest makers of cell phones, portable music players, digital cameras, PC’s, and video games, and urge them to sign the pledge;- commit to only purchasing electronics from firms that have taken and are abiding by the conflict minerals pledge; and

-• educate fellow consumers and activists about the crisis in Congo, the role of conflict minerals, and how they can be a part of the solution.
+- educate fellow consumers and activists about the crisis in Congo, the role of conflict minerals, and how they can be a part of the solution.

 More information about the conflict mineral situation is available at Raise Hope for Congo.
 The website provides information about what you can do to help end the trade in conflict minerals that is fueling the war in Congo, and to protect and empower Congo’s women.